beyond-the-cloud-dev/soql-lib/README.md

 The SOQL Lib provides functional constructs for SOQL queries in Apex.

 For more details, please refer to the [documentation](https://soql-lib.vercel.app/).

-You may also find [this blog post](https://beyondthecloud.dev/blog/soql-lib) about SOQL Lib interesting
+You may also find [this blog post](https://beyondthecloud.dev/blog/soql-lib) about SOQL Lib interesting.

 ## Examples